-One of the nations that have influenced the Caribbean cuisine is, of course, the closest, the USA.
+One of the nations that have influenced the Caribbean cuisine is the closest, the USA.
 Referred to in many islands simply as “pie,” macaroni cheese is standard fare and always a winner, especially with children.

 There are several variations of this dish.
 Adding 2-3 tablespoons of tomato ketchup or tomato salsa gives a nice orange color and added flavor.

 You will need the following ingredients: